zhengjilai/Raft-based-Distributed-Lock/README.md

 [This talk](https://www.youtube.com/watch?v=vYp4LYbnnW8) is also a wonderful video material for learning Raft.

-When implementing this project, We referred to the following repositories.
+When implementing this project, we referred to the following repositories.

 - [apsdehal/go-logger](https://github.com/apsdehal/go-logger)
 - [goraft/raft](https://github.com/goraft/raft)
 - [eliben/raft](https://github.com/eliben/raft)

-This project only aims at study, and will never be used for commercial purposes.
+This project only aims at study, and should never be used for commercial purposes.
 For more reliable implementation of distributed lock based on Raft, you may refer to [etcd](https://github.com/etcd-io/etcd).

 ## Contributors